zetaepyon/windower-docs/docs/addons_v4/equipviewer.md

 ## Settings

-* Most settings can be modified via commands, but you can edit the settings.xml directly for a few uncommon settings.
+Most settings can be modified via commands, but you can edit the `settings.xml` directly for a few uncommon settings.

-**Abbreviation:** `//ev`

 ## Commands

+!!! tip ""

+    **Abbreviation:** `ev`

 1. `position <xpos> <ypos>`: move display to position (from top left)
 2. `size <pixels>`: set pixel size of each item slot (defaults to 32 -- same as the size of the item icons)
 3. `scale <factor>`: scale multiplier for size of each item slot (1 is 32px) -- modifies same setting as size